EOSLaoMao/elasticsearch_plugin/README.md

 ## TODO

 - [ ] Due to `libcurl` [100-continue feature](https://curl.haxx.se/mail/lib-2017-07/0013.html), consider replace [EOSLaoMao/elasticlient](https://github.com/EOSLaoMao/elasticlient) with other simple http client like [https://cpp-netlib.org/#](https://cpp-netlib.org/#)
-- [ ] Currently, the plugin will cache all abi information in the RAM.
-It's not a issue for now.
-Maybe it is better to embed some LRU cache library in the feature.